Learn more about Sean in an October, 2017 interview on WBUR's Here & Now.

 Date/time: Saturday, June 2; 10:00 a.m. - 12:30 p.m.

 Cost: Free; $5 suggested donation; registration is not required

 Instructor: Dr. Peter Davies, Cornell Professor Emeritus, Plant Biology and Horticulture

 Location: Meet at the Nevin Welcome Center

-Cost: $5; Free for Members and Cornell students; no registration required
+Cost: Free and registration is not required

 Cost: Free and no registration required